portsoc/iArsenic/geodata/README.md

 \* Please note:
-* If using source files, you need to open each file individually i.e. .shp first, then .prj, then .dbf, and so on
+* If using source files, you need to open each file individually i.e. `.shp` first, then `.prj`, then `.dbf`, and so on
 * If using GeoJSON or TopoJSON, you need only open the file once

 ##### Using QGIS